RandomInternetPreson/Lucid_Autonomy/README.md

 The extension is designed to work within the text-generation-webui ecosystem, a powerful web-based interface for running large language models locally.
 It enhances the capabilities of Oobabooga's [text-generation-webui](https://github.com/oobabooga/text-generation-webui) by allowing the LLM to interact with the user's computer, effectively giving it the ability to perform tasks that would otherwise require human intervention.

 It is likely necessary, but not strictly so, that you use a model with a lot of context and have enough vram to support a lot of context; with a minimum of around 60k tokens.
-Please see below for more details and how to run the extension with less context.
+Please see below for more details, and information on how to run the extension with less context.

 # How the Extension Works